How Your Dental Visit Can Prevent or Detect Cancer

 - A lump, thickening, rough spot, crust, or small eroded (worn away) area.

-- Pain, tenderness, or numbness anywhere in the mouth or on the lips.
+- Pain, tenderness, or numbness anywhere in your mouth or on your lips.

-- Having a hard time chewing, swallowing, speaking, or moving your jaw or tongue.
+- A hard time chewing, swallowing, speaking, or moving your jaw or tongue.

 - Mouth Healthy from The American Dental Association.